JHU-PL-Lab/www-fpse/assignments/mini-project.md

 ### Some concrete ideas to get the juices flowing

-Foremost, you should aim to make an app in an area that interests you, so start there.

-Here are some rough directions to get the juices flowing
+Here are three concrete clusters.

+#### Async and web related

+* Web crawler using Async, e.g. for word counting
+* Command-line web API usage using Async
+* RESTFul API collator/processor - see e.g. [Rapid API](https://rapidapi.com) for APIs available

 * Simple website
-* RESTFul API collator/processor - see e.g. [Rapid API](https://rapidapi.com) for APIs available
-* Web crawler
 * RSS feed

-* Command-line web API usage
+#### Simple command-line app with persistence
+* A command-line minesweeper application with persistence
 * To-do or scheduling or memo command-line app
+* Other simple terminal-based game

+#### Scientific / Machine Learning
+For those with some background in this area

+* A simple machine learning app using PyTorch or Tensorflow and possibly graphing it in Owl.
+[Jane Street Article](https://blog.janestreet.com/deep-learning-experiments-in-ocaml/)

 ### Submissions